 In many New Hampshire communities, the Capital Improvements Program Committee has the responsibility for the preparation of the capital improvement program.
 The Capital Improvements Program Committee must follow the statute RSA 674:5 through 674:8.
 The program is simply a recommended plan for capital spending in the upcoming budget year and a changeable plan for capital budgeting over the next five years.
 This is an advisory document.
 It is advice to the Selectmen and Budget Committee, carefully reviewed by the Committee under its charge from the Town voters and state statutes.
-The key of course, is that the Committee does not decide how capital projects move forward or are funded, its task is to simply submit a well-considered plan (the CIP) as a tool for the Board of Selectmen and the Budget Committee to use in crafting spending proposals that go to the voters.
+The key of course, is that the Committee does not decide how capital projects move forward or are funded, its task is to simply submit a prioritized, well-considered plan (the CIP) as a tool for the Board of Selectmen and the Budget Committee to use in crafting spending proposals that go to the voters.
 Only those two entities have the authority to approve sending warrants seeking approval for spending monies on capital projects to the voters.

 The Capital Improvements Program must also be responsive to the uncertainties that are inherent in all aspects of community development.
-It is important that the program be reviewed on an annual basis to remain both proactive and practical.
+It is important that the program be reviewed on an annual basis to remain timely, proactive, and practical.

-We held our first meeting this year in August, and after training, began to review the 27 project submittals for capital year 2022.
-Over the course of developing this Capital Improvements Program, we heard presentations or received correspondence from Department Heads on their current facilities and equipment and perceived needs.
+We held our first meeting this year in May, and after organizing, began to review the twenty-six project submittals for capital year 2023.
+Over the course of developing this Capital Improvements Program, we heard presentations or received correspondence from Department Heads, the Town Administrator, and School officials on their current facilities and equipment and perceived needs.

 We reviewed financial reports.
 We reviewed project requests and, at times, requested additional information.
-The Master Plan was reviewed to see if each of the project submittals tied-in to it.
-The Board believes that all 27 projects reviewed have a general tie-in with Milton's Master Plan Chapters.
+The project submittals were reviewed to verify that they tied-in to the Master Plan.
+The Board believes that all twenty-six projects reviewed have a general tie-in with Milton's Master Plan Chapters.